 1. Bootstrapping: Self-Funding Your Startup

 Nonetheless, using bootstrapping means that you will not have to give up owners’ control over the business, but there are downsides to it as well.
-The main disadvantage is the possible financial pressure, which the use of the given service may put on your individual … While arranging funds from your pocket, there is a possibility of draining personal data in case the business does not generate good profits.
+The main disadvantage is the possible financial pressure that the use of the given service may put on your individual … While arranging funds from your pocket, there is a possibility of draining personal data in case the business does not generate good profits.
 In addition, growth might be a slow process if you cannot attract external capital.
 Hence, bootstrapping is more appropriate for small-scale industries or service-oriented start-ups that do not require heavy investments.

 2. Angel Investors: Financing from Individuals